colinshaw1/portfolio-project-4/README.md

 ---
 ![image](https://user-images.githubusercontent.com/56481190/189648782-b9c86ab0-0271-48e5-86de-1d7c32ae9775.png)
 ---
-Design Phase under way
+Design Phase underway
 --

 ![image](https://user-images.githubusercontent.com/56481190/221417318-c89a463b-75e0-4b19-bfc4-082ebb87816f.png)

-Design pahse completed
+Design phase completed
 --
 ![image](https://user-images.githubusercontent.com/56481190/221417405-78f51b15-1021-45d5-a170-68224fdcdfb3.png)

 The planning stage is over and development starts and error fixing as progress through the plan.

-Development started and the app is under construction in gitpod.
-App is built using Django and models, views and templates are been used.
+Development started and the app is under construction in gitpod.The app is built using Django and models, views and templates are been used.
 Project plans and wireframes are finished.
 ---
 ![image](https://user-images.githubusercontent.com/56481190/221417454-13cc42e8-6f77-4392-8e85-05b9dde8bd16.png)